 - PhD in history, University of Pittsburgh, 2008

-She earned a PhD in history at the University of Pittsburgh in 2008, is an instructor in the First Year Seminar Program, and a lecturer in Oberlin's Department of History.
+She earned a PhD in history at the University of Pittsburgh in 2008, is an instructor in the First-Year Seminar Program, and an assistant professor in Oberlin's Department of History.

 Tania Boster Gives TalkJune 27, 2018